 Dissertation Seminar (3 Credits) + Dissertation (9 Credits)

-D/HD 1051 Selected Topics: Dissertation Seminar (fall) -- taken after completing qualifying experience and all coursework (48 credits)
+D/AL 1051 Selected Topics: Dissertation Seminar (summer I) -- taken after completing all coursework (48 credits)